CentroDL/godot/w07/d05/student/morning_exercise/readme.md

 # Excellent

 Update your code so that if 5 p tags have had "...
 NOT" appened to them
-- add the class "show" to "div.top-bar"
+- add the class "show" to "div.flash"
 - remove the class "show" after 3 seconds.